lytics/go-windowedlimiter/README.md

 The initial API has been mindlessly copied from other implementations, but is probably not ideal from a humane golang point of view.

-- String key for global coordination
-  - This seems ideal given we have to store the key externally
-- An object for each rate limit, but with the expectation that clients may not actually keep it, so a global registry of objects
-  - This is pretty non-ideal both from an efficiency point of view, and from a complexity point of view
-  - What if you want to dynamically change the rate limit for a key?
-  - What if two different codepaths are using the same key but different rate settings?
-Maybe the correct thing to do is have each codepath use the same key, but separate limiter settings so the lower-limit one gets completely stopped if the higher-limit one is using more than the lower-limit one's max rate?
-Could be useful for work sharing systems
+- Generic keys allow arbitrary data to be stored in a retrievable way
+  - The key must be both a fmt.Stringer and a comparable type, so that it can be used as a map key and sent to redis as a string
+  - This is useful because you can implement whatever namespacing you want in your keys (e.g. namespace, account id, user id, etc.), have the key available to the Key Config Function so that you can use any fields set separately in a type safe way while actually looking up the allowed rates (vs having to parse parts out of an already stringified key)
+- A single instance of the rate limiter is expected to be used, with separation determined by the Key type which is passed in
-- Async `Allow(context.Context) bool` method for when you need to return an error to a client
+- Async `Allow(context.Context, Key) bool` method for when you need to return an error to a client immediately if the rate limit is exceeded
-  - This sucks but is probably necessary for usecases where an external client is authoritative on the cadence of attempts
+  - This is for usecases where an external client is authoritative on the cadence of attempts but you don't want blocked goroutines piling up, such as HTTP
-- `Wait(context.Context) error` method for when you just want to block until you're able to do your operation
+- `Wait(context.Context, Key) error` method for when you just want to block until you're able to do your operation

-### Possible API

-- Maybe move to just a global registry, with raw functions?
-Having a registry of objects seems maybe pointless and is just mixing instantiation of a key with referencing it
-- `Allow(context.Context) bool` is really not preferable as poorly thought out clients will call it in a tight loop, which is hard to optimize lib-side, but also pretty required given the HTTP use-case
-- `Wait(context.Context) error` is ok as far as optimizing lib-side, but in the event that a client is looping over it, it doesn't have the ability to do efficient persistence (e.g. for an evenly load balanced group of waiters).
-- `WaitAtMost(context.Context, time.Duration) error` might be convenient in cases where you know you're not in control of incoming requests but want to inject delay as flow control
-- In the event that the client knows it wants to do something repeatedly, a channel is probably more humane, as it's persistent and clean to wait on
+  - This is for usecases like work running systems or queue subscribers where the max number is bounded

 ### Components

-#### Round Robin Load Balancer

-`internal/ringbalancer/` is a round-robin load balancer using a ring buffer of channels to distribute work across all registered subscribers.
-It is used to distribute the allowed rate across all waiting goroutines.
-It's currently written in a way to be ideal for persistent clients that stay in the same slot, but is not used that way due to some API mismatch in the mitigation cache and balancer.

-##### TODO

-- [ ] Either make the mitigation cache use the ringbalancer in a persistent fashion, or use some other method to track subscribers, as currently we're churning the ring buffer slice on every request, which is horrific

 #### Mitigation Cache

 `internal/mitigation/` is a thread safe in-memory cache of keys that have exceeded the rate limit.
 This is in place to ensure that the rate limiter is efficient when a rate limit is exceeded.
 If a key isn't in the mitigation cache, it is allowed immediately with a `sync.Map` read.
+Increments are sent via channel to a single global incrementer goroutine, which batches them pipelines them to redis.

 For each key in the mitigation cache, a single goroutine will be spawned that will check redis and distribute the allowed rate across all waiting goroutines.
-The mitigation cache entries get extended while there are active subscribers (this will need to be done via some other mechanism if the API is changed to support persistent clients).
+The mitigation cache entries get extended while there are active subscribers.

-##### TODO

-- [ ] Find a better way to determine when to allow the mitigation to expire
+#### FIFO Queue

+`internal/fifo/` is a simple FIFO queue used by the mitigation cache to evenly distribute available rate to future Allow calls and waiting goroutines.

 #### Rate Limiter